brona/iproute2mac/README.md

 iproute2mac
 ===========

-CLI wrapper for basic network utilities on macOS inspired by iproute2 on Linux systems - `ip` and `bridge` commands.
+*CLI wrapper for basic network utilities on macOS, inspired by iproute2 on Linux systems – `ip` and `bridge` commands*

-Provided functionality is limited and command output is not fully compatible with [iproute2](http://www.policyrouting.org/iproute2.doc.html).
+Provided functionality is limited and command output is not fully compatible with [iproute2].\

-Goal of this project is to make basic network configuration/debug tasks on macOS easy for admins who already use Linux systems.
+Goal of this project is to make basic network configuration/debug tasks on macOS easy for admins who already use Linux systems.\
 For advanced usage use `netstat`, `ifconfig`, `ndp`, `arp`, `route` and `networksetup` directly.

 If you are interested in contributing, please see our [Contribution Guidelines](./CONTRIBUTING.md).